frequently asked questions

 At Link K9 we believe you need as much background information as possible before you decide to purchase a family protection dog.
 We hope the following FAQs about family protection dogs will help and inform you.
 If you have any additional questions, please contact us on the enquiry form below the faqs.

 For our particular home protection training services, we firmly believe that German Shepherds or Belgian Malinois are the most suitable breeds.
-Most dogs carry a natural instinct which is triggered if their home feels threatened; with this, you are relying on instinct alone which often isn’t enough.
-We have over 15 years of experience working with German Shepherds and Belgian Malinois, and we feel these breeds are best suited to a family protection roll.
+Most dogs carry a natural instinct that is triggered if their home feels threatened; with this, you are relying on instinct alone which often isn’t enough.
+We have over 15 years of experience working with German Shepherds and Belgian Malinois, and we feel these breeds are best suited to a family protection role.
 This is due to their lovely temperaments and great aptitude for training.
-At link k9, our trainers are also well equipped to work with other protection dog breeds, such as Dobermans, Cane Corsos and Rottweilers.
+At Link K9, our trainers are also well equipped to work with other protection dog breeds, such as Dobermans, Cane Corsos and Rottweilers.

 As we mentioned above, we feel German Shepherds, and Belgian Malinois have great temperaments and are easily handled by their owners providing they are from the correct dog bloodline.
 Therefore, the best guard dogs for kids would be one of these breeds.

 Our protection dogs are either breed by ourselves, so we know the temperaments of the parents, or we purchase from trusted partners throughout the UK and Europe.
 We start our training programs at a very young age which ensures that we are fully aware of the dog’s history, personality, and capabilities, which includes their behaviour around our children as we make sure our fully trained dogs are sociable with every family member within our home.

 For safe and effective personal protection, we firmly believe in professional training.
 Our protection dogs are raised by us, ensuring their training is ingrained from a young age.